Which types of membranes can be fused with the Fuse-It products?

 For an efficient fusion, a dilution of 1:50 to 1:100 is adequate.

-How can I make aliquots of the lyophilized Fuse-It-Reagents?
+How can I make aliquots of the lyophilized Fuse-It-L?

-First, add Chloroform or an alcohol to one Fuse-It vial with lyophilized lipids (e.g., Fuse-It-P [Cat.
-No. 60220, 60221, 60222, or 60223] or Fuse-It-L [Cat.
-No. 60210, 60211, 60212, or 60213]).
+First, add Chloroform or an alcohol to one Fuse-It-L vial with lyophilized lipids (Cat.
+No. 60210, 60211, 60212, or 60213).
 The final lipid stock concentration should be 3 mM.
 Next, vortex until the solution is homogeneous (if necessary, mix by pipetting), then transfer the appropriate lipid stock volume into glass vials.
 The minimum aliquot size should be 10 µl.
 Afterwards, evaporate the solvent entirely under vacuum or reduced pressure for at least 30 min.
 The aliquots are now ready to use for your fusion experiments.
-Store the lyophilized Fuse-It aliquots at -20°C.
+Store the lyophilized Fuse-It-L aliquots at -20°C.

 What size do sonicated Fuse-It vesicles have?